• 24 Oct 2024

 Cover image: Ḥamīd al-Dīn al-Kirmānī’s Rahat al-ʿaql f.
 130a.
 Provided by Russell Harris and the Ismaili Special Collections Unit.
 Ms 1454

-Views expressed in this lecture are those of the presenting scholars, not necessarily those of IIS, the Ismaili community or its leadership.
+Views expressed in this lecture are those of the presenting scholars, not necessarily of IIS, the Ismaili community or leadership.
 Promotion of this lecture is not an explicit endorsement of the ideas presented.